ibaykoc/KData/README.md

 )
 ```
 ### Second
-- Tell `@Kdata` which field to validate by using `@KData.Field` annotation
+- Tell `@Kdata` which field to validate by using `@KData.Field` annotation.
-- Pass the name that will be the name of the field in the validated data class to `validatedFieldName` parameter
+- Pass the name that will be the name of the field in the validated data class to `validatedFieldName` parameter, or if you're not specified the `validatedFieldName` the default validatedFieldName will be _raw_ field name with "Validated"
+postfix.

 ```kotlin
 // "first_name" Field in the validated data class will be named "firstName"